IdleLands/IdleLandsOld/README.md

 IRC
 ===
-Feel free to join us in ##idlebot (on any server) and chat with the devs and designers!
+Feel free to join us in ##idlebot (on any server listed [here](https://github.com/seiyria/IdleLands/wiki/IRC-Info)) and chat with the devs and designers!